 How is edge VPN different from a traditional VPN?

 Traditional VPNs typically backhaul traffic to a central data center, which can add latency.
 Edge VPN places gateways at the edge to shorten paths, enables local processing, and easier policy enforcement close to users and devices.
+What is edge traversal 2026

 Do I need zero-trust for edge VPN?